mattwaler/mattwaler.com/src/blog/json-files-eleventy.md

 ---
-title: Exporting JSON with Eleventy
+title: How to export Eleventy data to JSON programmatically
 description:
   You can leverage Eleventy to output any file type you want.
 In this post, I show you how to export JSON so it can be consumed dynamically in the client.
-date: 2020-03-26
+date: 2022-02-09
 ---

 ## The sky's the limit